Habutiii/tp/docs/DeveloperGuide.md

 >
 > **Extensions:**
 > - 2a.
 Index out of bounds.
 >   - 2a1.
-System displays error: “Index not found.”
+System displays error: "The person index provided is invalid"
 >   - Use case ends.

 ---

-### Use case: `find`
+### UC04 Use case: `find`

 > **System:** Insurance Management App
 > **Actor:** Insurance Agent
 >
 > **MSS:**
-> 1. Agent issues find STRING command.
+> 1. Agent issues `find <query 1> <query 2> ...` command.
-> 2. System searches client records by name, UID, email, or phone.
+> 2. System searches for clients whose information matches the keywords in the query.
-> 3. System returns matching records in a tabular list (CLI) or as clickable results (GUI).
+> 3. System displays all clients whose information matches the keywords in the query.
-> 4. Agent views or selects the desired client record.
+> 4. Agent views the list of clients displayed by the system.
 >    - Use case ends.
 >
 > **Extensions:**
 > - 2a.
 No matches found.
 >   - 2a1.
-System displays: “No clients matched the provided filters.”
+System displays: “0 persons listed!”
 >   - Use case ends.
->
-> - 2b.
-Invalid parameter provided (e.g., malformed input).
->   - 2b1.
-System displays error specifying the issue (e.g., invalid characters).
->   - 2b2.
-Agent re-enters correct input.
->   - Use case resumes from step 2.
->
-> - 2c.
-Conflicting filters applied.
->   - 2c1.
-System displays: "No clients matched all provided filters."
->   - Use case ends.

 ---

-### Use case: `help`
+### UC05 case: `help`

 > **System:** Insurance Management App
 > **Actor:** Insurance Agent
 >
 > **MSS:**
 > 1. Agent issues help command.
-> 2. System displays a list of commands with usage details.
+> 2. System shows a popup containing link to user guide and introduces the `man` command.
 > 3. Agent reads and continues working.
 >    - Use case ends.
->
-> **Extensions:**
-> - 1a.
-Agent types synonym (e.g., guide, man).
->   - 1a1.
-System displays: “Unknown command.
-Type help to see available commands.”
->   - Use case ends.

 ---

-### Use case: `biz`
+### UC06 Use case: `biz`

 > **System:** Insurance Management App
 > **Actor:** Insurance Agent